Firaz-Ilhan/goodies/README.md

    $ npm run dev
    ```

-   Now you can open your favourite Browser at http://localhost:8100/ and start working.
+   Now you can open your favourite browser at http://localhost:8100/ and start devloping.

 3. **Deployment**